 Diverticula are formed in your colon wall by increased pressure inside the colon.
 This pressure causes pockets or bulges to form in weakened areas of your colon’s wall.
 They can range from pea-size to much larger, often forming on the lower-left side of your colon in the S-shaped segment, called the sigmoid colon.
 Diverticulitis occurs when one or more of these diverticula become inflamed or infected, often causing discomfort and unpleasant symptoms.

 - Abdominal pain, usually on the left side of the abdomen

 - Nausea and/or vomiting

 - Cramping in the lower abdomen

 - Constipation or, less commonly, diarrhea

 Diverticular disease may be caused by a diet low in fiber.
-Diverticulitis was once believed to be caused by eating nuts.
-This is no longer the case.
 Eating a low-fiber diet in combination with a high intake of animal fat appears to be the main dietary factors that increase the risk of developing diverticulitis.
 Other risk factors include:

 - Certain medications, such as steroids, opioids; or, nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen and naproxen.

 If you have symptoms of diverticulitis, it’s important to get a medical exam to get correctly diagnosed.
 Your healthcare provider will ask you about your medical history and perform a physical examination that checks your abdomen for pain and tenderness.
 They may order other tests to help with your diagnosis, such as: